 The Stakeholder Feedback Summary Report was amended on 25 January 2023 to include two additional submissions.
 Due to a technical issue with FSANZ's submissions portal, we are aware that two submissions had been excluded from consideration despite being submitted on time.
 If you have any concerns about this, please contact email@example.com

 To supplement the information gained through the consultation process, FSANZ commissioned two pieces of work on consumer attitudes towards NBTs:

-- A systematic literature review on consumers’ awareness, knowledge, risk perceptions and behaviours in relation to the use of NBTs, including genome editing, for food production.
+- A systematic literature review on consumers’ awareness, knowledge, risk perceptions and behaviours in relation to the use of NBTs, including genome editing, for food production (July 2021).
 The review also incorporates insights from the literature on consumer attitudes towards genetic modification more broadly and on the public understanding of science.

 - New empirical research using focus groups to investigate consumer awareness, knowledge, and attitudes to NBTs in Australia and New Zealand.
-This study also explored public understanding of communication materials as well as the relationship between regulatory oversight and consumer trust in the food supply.
+This study also explored public understanding of communication materials as well as the relationship between regulatory oversight and consumer trust in the food supply (July 2021).
 The results from this work supplement the predominantly international studies identified through the above literature review.

 The outcomes of the literature review and focus group research provide valuable context to inform our work on P1055 and will be used to better target our communication and education material.

 Consumer Responses to the Use of NBTs in the Production of Food: A Systematic Literature Review (PDF 3.53 MB)